Eight channels out.

 Alerts Your Team Actually Sees

-Start with the five out-of-the-box channels on the free Personal edition (Email, Slack, Discord, Telegram, SMS).
+An intelligent contract needs an intelligent last clause.
+Start with the five out-of-the-box channels on the free Personal edition (Email, Slack, Discord, Telegram, SMS) — and let the AI tell you what happened, not just that something did.